dreamhead/moco/moco-doc/usage.md

 Here, We use [Apache Http Client Fluent API](http://hc.apache.org/httpcomponents-client-ga/tutorial/html/fluent.html) to request our testing server.

 #### Runner API
-If you want to setup server in your Before (or setup) method, runner API could be used.
+You may need to control server start/stop by yourself, for example, in your Before (or setup) method, runner API could be used.

 ```java
 import org.junit.After;